fhrrrzy/tailwind-twitter-clone/README.md

 ### Tech used
 - Language : HTML, CSS, JS
+- Framework : Tailwindcss
-- Framework : Tailwindcss, Jquery (my lazyass to write it in vanilla js)
+- Lib : Jquery (my lazyass to write it in vanilla js)

 ### Installation